 chocolates are a hit since it has a huge selection of chocolates from all over the world and it is the second-largest confectionary company with a high percentage of the market across all markets.

 Biscuits and cakes are the reason that is a question mark.
 The reason is that there aren’t many options in this category to select from, but the overall popularity of biscuits remains positive.

 Beveragesbusiness is a question mark even though Cadbury’s Bournvita is extremely popular, their cold chocolates have a limited acceptance in the marketplace because of the presence of competitors such as GlaxoSmithKline, Heinz, and others.
-Cadbury is unable to take over the vast majority in the marketplace.
+Cadbury is unable to take over the vast majority of the marketplace.

-Ice-cream and desserts business is in question because the other players in the same market have good value for money products and that is at a lower cost.
+Ice-cream and desserts business is in question because the other players in the same market have good value-for-money products and that is at a lower cost.
 As in India Amul as the top player in this area is consuming the profits of competitors on the market.